-There are two types of family planning encounters at Title X service sites: (1) family planning encounters with a Clinical Services Provider and (2) family planning encounters with an Other Services Provider.
+There are two types of family planning encounters: (1) family planning encounters with a Clinical Services Provider and (2) family planning encounters with an Other Services Provider.
 The type of family planning provider who renders the care, regardless of the services rendered, determines the type of family planning encounter.
-Although a client may meet with both Clinical and Other Services Providers during an encounter, the provider with the highest level of training who takes ultimate responsibility for the client's clinical or non-clinical assessment and care during the visit is credited with the encounter.
+Although a client may meet with both Clinical and Other Services Providers during an encounter, the provider with the highest level of training, who takes ultimate responsibility for the client's clinical or non-clinical assessment and care during the encounter, is credited with the encounter.

-FAMILY PLANNING ENCOUNTER WITH A CLINICAL SERVICES PROVIDER - A face-to-face, documented encounter between a family planning client and a Clinical Services Provider that takes place in a Title X service site.
+FAMILY PLANNING ENCOUNTER WITH A CLINICAL SERVICES PROVIDER - A documented, face-to-face or virtual encounter between a family planning client and a Clinical Services Provider.

-FAMILY PLANNING ENCOUNTER WITH AN OTHER SERVICES PROVIDER - A face-to-face, documented encounter between a family planning client and an Other Services Provider that takes place in a Title X service site.
+FAMILY PLANNING ENCOUNTER WITH AN OTHER SERVICES PROVIDER - A documented, face-to-face or virtual encounter between a family planning client and an Other Services Provider.

-Laboratory tests and related counseling and education, in and of themselves, do not constitute a family planning encounter unless there is face-to-face contact between the client and provider, the provider documents the encounter in the client's record, and the tests are accompanied by family planning counseling or education.
+Laboratory tests and related counseling and education, in and of themselves, do not constitute a family planning encounter unless there is face-to-face or virtual contact between the client and provider, the provider documents the encounter in the client's record, and the tests are accompanied by family planning counseling or education.